iamritanshu/virtual_board/README.md

-# virtual-pad
+# virtual-board
-The Virtual-Board is an A.I. based tool which uses hand gestures being monitored by an inbuilt system webcam or an external one, thus enabling the user to directly write upon the screen of system virtually without making use of any additional gadgets like light pen or any pen-tab type of format.
+The Virtual-Board is a tool which uses hand gestures being monitored by an inbuilt system webcam or an external one, thus enabling the user to directly write upon the screen of system virtually without making use of any additional gadgets like light pen or any pen-tab type of format.